shivamK085/meme-generator/README.md

 ## ▶️ Usage

--Enter text in the Top Text and Bottom Text fields.
+- Enter text in the Top Text and Bottom Text fields.
--Click "Get a new meme image 🖼" to fetch a random meme template.
+- Click "Get a new meme image 🖼" to fetch a random meme template.
--Your custom meme will be displayed with the entered text.
+- Your custom meme will be displayed with the entered text.

 ## 🛠️ Built With

--React
+- React
  (Hooks: useState, useEffect)

--Vite
+- Vite
  (fast development server)

--Imgflip API
+- Imgflip API